fraMade/MD_ligand_receptor/README.md

 Use the recommended command for your environment to run MPI jobs and specify the number of processes (-n  mpiexec/srun option); note that to reduce execution time adjust the number of workers proportionally to the difference between start and end time frames.
 The option -s sets the path to the system topology file (.tpr); the option -f sets the path to the trajectory file (.xtc); -b (begin) and -e (end) set, respectively, the first and the last timestamp used to extract interaction data from the trajectory; the -l option sets the Ligand identifier in PDB file.
 The -A and -p options are needed with a Slurm enviroment to set the account and the queue partition used.

+As example we provide `slurm_script_example.sh`, the batch script shows the basic structure required to launch the pipeline in a Slurm enviroment.
+To properly execute the program we declare *sbatch* directives: --job-name specify the job name, --time set a limit to execution time (usually 24h), -n request the allocation of computational resource (must be equal to the value assigned to the -n option for the mpi command), --account and --partition set the account and the queue partition used, --output and --error assign the standard output and standard error to a text file.
+This is a **basic template**, we invite the user to explore sbatch directives on this [page](https://slurm.schedmd.com/sbatch.html).

 After launch, the program will create a "**work**" folder; here each worker will create its own folder, in which it will store its data.
 After completion, a "**result**" folder will be created where all the final interaction data will be saved.